Hi guys, welcome to today’s blog on nursing orientation.

 Nursing Orientation Tips

-A nursing orientation program is a two-way thing; both the authorities and the new staff nurse have roles to play.
+A nursing orientation program is a two-way thing; both the authorities and the new staff nurse have roles.

 It will help if you don’t leave everything to only the providers.